 Find the Congress Chamber where you can find another painting of Orozco.
 The abolishment of slavery decree was signed here.
 In both of these murals, Mexico’s freedom fighter, Miguel Hidalgo, is at the center.

 There’s also a tiny museum inside this government palace.

 Amble every nook and corner of this building has interesting objects waiting for you to discover.

 Where to Stay in Guadalajara Near the Historic Center

-If you are only staying for a night or two in Guadalajara, stay at Hotel Real Maestranza.
+If you are only staying in Guadalajara for a night or two, stay at Hotel Real Maestranza.
 It’s a clean boutique hotel with friendly staff.
 You can reach the Guadalajara Historical Center in less than 10 minutes on foot.
 Shops, restaurants, and bars are a few steps from the hotel and very close to the pedestrian pathway.
 They also serve a good breakfast.
-You can book it via Booking.com and .
+You can book it via Booking.com.
 For hostels in Guadalajara, book here.